 - What If We Scratch Black Ball

-There are rules, fouls and nuances to each game, and the same apply to cue games and pool.
+There are rules, fouls, and nuances to each game, and the same applies to cue games and pool.
 8 Ball pool foul rules have been put up to avoid unfavourable and biased conditions on the board, or to regulate the plays that give a player undue advantage over the others.

 Tired and bored of playing the same old games online?
 Need more excitement in life?

 Play the exclusive range of real-money games and challenging contests online with GetMega.
 Download the GetMega app now!

 The 8 Ball fouls that occur commonly and are guarded against occur throughout the game, and can be called during the start of the game too during the break shot.
 When the cue ball doesn’t hit the rack, or the ball/s in the rack bounce off the table, or the player delays in taking the position to shoot the balls— are times when a foul is called.
 When the cue stick scratches the table during the legal break shot, it can be called a foul.